- Home

 8. Practise gratitude

 The psychological benefits of gratitude are becoming increasingly known.
-Studies show that it can help to reduce stress and anxiety levels, increase resilience, and boost confidence and self-esteem – all of which are vital for finding inner peace.
+Studies show that it can help reduce stress and anxiety levels, increase resilience, and boost confidence and self-esteem – all of which are key for finding inner peace.

 In our fast-paced world, stopping for a moment to be thankful for all you have is a great way to feel more positive about yourself and your life, and can help you tap into a state of inner peace.
 One positive thought often sparks another, and when you regularly practise gratitude, you’ll find that you’re breaking negative cycles and feeling more content.

-To find out more about the benefits of gratitude and the different ways you can practice it, you might want to have a read of our article; How practising gratitude can lead to a happier life.
+To find out more about the benefits of gratitude and the different ways you can practice it, you might like to read our article: How practising gratitude can lead to a happier life.

 9. Get creative